 Current limitations and what's next

-This is an early implementation and some gaps remain.
+This is the first implementation and updates should be expected.
 All of the following are actively being worked on:

 PromQL coverage is not yet complete

-Queries using group modifiers (e.g., on(instance, job)), set operators (or, and, unless), and certain functions like histogram_quantile are not yet supported.
+Queries using group modifiers (for example, on(instance, job)), set operators (or, and, unless), and certain functions like topk are not yet supported.

 Only Remote Write v1 is supported